 2. Exercise for Heart Health - Exercise doesn’t have to be formal.
 Movement and motion are key and can be integrated into routine activities.
 Take the stairs instead of the elevator, walk to work if that’s feasible, do sit-ups or crunches while you’re watching TV, or even turn on some music videos and start dancing!
 Make exercise a pleasure and not a chore.
 Taking up a sport or hobby is so much simpler than joining a gym.

 3. Eat Heart Healthy Foods - Our relationship to food is complex.
 We want food to nurture us and we want it to be pleasurable.
 But too often, pleasure becomes overindulgence and stems from a refusal to get back to the basics.
-Cooking and eating real food, not processed junk food, is priority number one.
+Cooking and eating real food, not processed junk food, should be first priority.
 Fruits and vegetables need to be part of every meal, including our snacks.
 I love red meat, and I can have lean red meat once or twice a week.
 I don’t deprive myself at all - I still indulge in rich desserts, but my diet is really balanced.
 I eat breakfast every day - a little lean protein, some fruit and oatmeal.
 I eat salads for lunch and I’ve pretty much cut out sugar.
 I honestly believe sugar is the main culprit of most healthcare issues in relation to the American diet.
 Cut out the added sugar and incorporate fresh and healthy foods into your diet, and you will see energy and vitality return to your life.

 6. Don’t Drink Excessively – Drinking alcohol in excess (meaning more than one to two drinks per day for men and one drink per day for women) may raise triglyceride levels in your blood.
 These fats in the blood clog arteries and can lead to stroke and cardiac arrest over time.
 And here’s a scary fact: “Both binge drinking and long-term heavy drinking can lead to strokes, even in people without coronary heart disease.”
 You can read more about this topic here.

-7. Go to the Doctor and Find Out Your Numbers - Specifically your blood pressure and cholesterol levels.
+7. Go to the Doctor and Find Out Your Numbers — specifically your blood pressure and cholesterol levels.
 Know what is normal and what you need to do if you have hypertension.
 This is a great article about understanding your blood pressure readings and knowing what is normal and healthy and what is not.

 8. Take a Risk Assessment - Heart disease is the leading cause of death in America.
 If you know your risk factors you can begin to change your behaviors and attitude.
 Empower yourself!
 Here is my favorite.

-9. Sleep. - People overlook the role of sleep and how it affects your health.
+9. Get Enough Sleep. - People overlook the role of sleep and how it affects your health.
 If you’re not getting at least 6-9 hours of sleep (some of us need more, some less) you are not recharging your body.
 Your body is like a machine and needs periods of rest to recharge.
 There are also several correlations between the lack of restful sleep in relation to stress and weight gain since losing sleep can lower your metabolism.
-This is a great reference for how much sleep is good for your health by different age categories.
+This is a great reference on how much sleep is good for your health by different age categories.

 These are great tips for living a healthier life.
 If you have to make one change today quit smoking, if you are a smoker.
 It is by far the most difficult, but it makes the biggest impact almost immediately.
 What I found as a nurse is that making even one small change can lead to big changes across the board.
 Be good to yourself and stay healthy!